desdiogo/buzzvel/README.md

 ### Local

-Note: Before running ```bash php artisan migrate``` Use the mysql credentials of your machine, replacing the variables DB_HOST, DB_PORT, in the env file
+Note: Before running ```php artisan migrate``` Use the mysql credentials of your machine, replacing the variables DB_HOST, DB_PORT, in the env file
 DB_DATABASE, DB_USERNAME, DB_PASSWORD

 ```bash